Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 Isn’t this duplicating already existing Destination Development work in BC and Alberta?

-This project will leverage the already existing Destination Development strategies in BC and Alberta and focus on the investment attraction to have these strategies come to fruition.
+This project leverages the already existing Destination Development strategies in BC and Alberta and focuses on the investment attraction to have these strategies come to fruition.
 As well, through this project, inter-provincial collaboration is at the forefront, allowing for synergies and scale that the individual provinces cannot advance on their own.

 Who is leading the Sustainable Journeys from Prairie to Pacific Corridor project?

-In partnership with Destination Canada, the Sustainable Journeys from Prairie to Pacific Corridor project is co-led by Travel Alberta and Destination BC.
+In partnership with Destination Canada, the Sustainable Journeys from Prairie to Pacific Corridor project was co-led by Travel Alberta and Destination BC.

-Destination management organizations (DMOs), local chambers, economic development organizations, and other relevant organizations representing the regions and communities within the corridor will also be engaged in the project.
+Destination management organizations (DMOs), local chambers, economic development organizations, and other relevant organizations representing the regions and communities within the corridor are also engaged in the project.

 How are Indigenous people engaged in this project?

-The Sustainable Journeys from Prairie to Pacific Corridor includes several First Nations (as noted earlier); these vital rightsholders, along with other noted Indigenous businesses and community members such as Indigenous Tourism Alberta and Indigenous Tourism BC, will be engaged in the project during Phase 1 of the workplan.
+The Sustainable Journeys from Prairie to Pacific Corridor includes several First Nations (as noted earlier); these vital rightsholders, along with other noted Indigenous businesses and community members such as Indigenous Tourism Alberta and Indigenous Tourism BC, were engaged in the project during Phase 1 of the workplan.

 When will the strategy development process be completed?

-The Tourism Corridor Strategy Program is scheduled to be completed by the end of 2023.
-Engagement opportunities related to the Sustainable Journeys from Prairie to Pacific Corridor will take place from July to September 2023, with the three key deliverables finalized by the end of December 2023 and ready for public distribution in early 2024.
+The Tourism Corridor Strategy Program was completed in December 2023.
+Engagement opportunities related to the Sustainable Journeys from Prairie to Pacific Corridor took place from July to September 2023, with the three key deliverables finalized and publicly distributed in May 2024.

-Who is developing the strategies and plans for each corridor?
+Who developed the strategies and plans for each corridor, in 2023?

 Who is responsible for implementing the strategy?

-The Implementation Plan will identify governance for the implementation of the strategy.
+The Implementation Plan identified governance for the implementation of the strategy.
 Upon completion of the program, Destination Canada cannot fund infrastructure.
-Given the pilot nature of the program, Destination Canada will explore with the corridor leads on how best to advance the work.
+Destination Canada is now exploring ways to advance and support the work with the corridor team.

-Who will be included in the engagement process for the development of the corridor strategy?
+Who was included in the engagement process for the development of the corridor strategy?

-Twenty31 has an extensive engagement strategy that includes residents, business operators, government and suppliers.
-If you would like to contribute to the engagement process, please contact a member of the corridor team.
+Twenty31 had an extensive engagement strategy that included residents, business operators, government and suppliers.

 How is this work related to the Destination BC Invest in Iconics work?